stormid/scaffold/docs/making-websites/css.md

 The Scaffold is set up to generate a CSS file `index.css` from the SCSS entry point `src/css/index.scss`.

-There are intentionally few existing styles, instead a few defaults are included.
+There are intentionally few existing styles, only a few defaults are included.
 Though the Scaffold supports the full gamut of SCSS, by convention we aim to write SCSS in a way that is close to standard CSS.

 ## Conventions
 - use minimal nesting, to keep specificity low and readability/maintainability high